Random Coordinate Descent for Resource Allocation in Open Multi-Agent Systems: Convergence of RCD in open system

 which is equivalent to \eqref{eq:proof:cor:OpenSystems:etastar:dGammadeta} for $\eta>\bar\eta$, so that the solution is $\eta^\ast$.
 Hence, $\Gamma_{\eta^\ast}=\prt{\eta^\ast}^2$, which yields \eqref{eq:cor:OpenSystems:etastar:Gammaetastar}. \end{proof}

-The results of Theorem~\ref{thm:OpenSystems:EConvRate_TAC} and of Corollary~\ref{cor:OpenSystems:etastar}, and in particular the minimal expected asymptotic error and corresponding convergence rate, allow for some interpretation.
+\begin{remark} The bound $\Gamma_\eta$ in \eqref{eq:cor:OpenSystems:etabar:limGamma} depends on $M_{n,\kappa}$ and $\bar\eta$, which itself depends on $M_{n,\kappa}$ and other parameters as well.
+In fact, $\bar\eta$ can be interpreted as the ratio between the spurious effect of replacements and the advantageous effect of RCD steps on the error.
+Briefly, this means that the greater the effect of replacements and the smaller that of updates (as discussed in the previous sections), then the larger the asymptotic error. \end{remark}

+Observe that Theorem~\ref{thm:OpenSystems:EConvRate_TAC} and Corollary~\ref{cor:OpenSystems:etastar} provide \emph{upper bounds} on the expected error of the algorithm, and therefore induce a certain conservatism with respect to the actual error.
+This essentially follows from Proposition~\ref{prop:Repl:minChange} whose aim is to bound the additive error injected at one single replacement, whereas tighter bounds might be derived on the sum of those additive errors.
+This is especially true as $\rho_R$ grows.

-When no replacements happen, \textit{i.e.}, $\rho_R\to0$, then the system behaves as a closed system, and we retrieve the corresponding convergence behavior: the expected asymptotic error $\Gamma_\eta\to0$ and the contraction rate $A_\eta\to1-\alpha h(2\lambda_2-\lambda_n\alpha h)$ for all $\eta>0$, consistently with the convergence rate of the RCD in closed system derived in \eqref{eq:prop:ClosedConv:kLRate}.
+When no replacements happen, \textit{i.e.}, $\rho_R\to0$, then the system behaves as a closed system, and we retrieve the corresponding convergence behavior: the expected asymptotic error $\Gamma_\eta\to0$ and the contraction rate $A_\eta\to1-\alpha h(2\lambda_2-\lambda_n\alpha h)$ for all $\eta>0$, consistently with the constant of convergence of the RCD in closed system derived in \eqref{eq:prop:ClosedConv:kLRate}.
 By contrast, as $\rho_R$ gets larger, \textit{i.e.}, as replacements become more frequent, then the expected asymptotic error increases, and the contraction rate $A_{\eta^*}$ gets closer to $1$ (observe that $A_{\eta^*}<1$ remains true as long as $\rho_R<\infty$).
-In the particular limit case where $\rho_R\to\infty$, then the minimal expected asymptotic error becomes $\Gamma_{\eta^*}\to4\bar\eta\to\infty$ and $A_{\eta^*}\to1$.
-The conservatism of the results essentially follow from Proposition~\ref{prop:Repl:minChange}, whose aim is to bound the additive error injected at one single replacement, whereas tighter bounds might be derived on the sum of those additive errors.
-This highlights one limitation of our model.
+In the particular limit case where $\rho_R\to\infty$, then the minimal upper bound on the expected asymptotic error becomes $\Gamma_{\eta^*}\to4\bar\eta\to\infty$ and $A_{\eta^*}\to1$.

-Interestingly, within the allowed range of $h$, the minimal expected asymptotic error $\Gamma_{\eta^*}$ decays as the step-size $h$ increases, suggesting that choosing $h$ as large as possible leads to the smallest value of $\Gamma_{\eta^*}$.
-This means that the only limitation on the choice of the step-size comes from the analysis of the algorithm in closed system (\textit{i.e.}, in our case $h\leq\frac{\lambda_2}{\lambda_n}\frac{2}{\alpha+\beta}$ from Proposition~\ref{prop:ClosedConv:kLRate}), and that no particular precaution should be taken regarding the open character of the system.
+Interestingly, within the allowed range of $h$, $\Gamma_{\eta^*}$ decays as the step-size $h$ increases, suggesting that choosing $h$ as large as possible leads to the smallest value for the upper bound on the expected asymptotic error $\Gamma_{\eta^*}$.
+This means that the only limitation on the choice of the step-size comes from the analysis of the algorithm in closed system ($h\leq\frac{\lambda_2}{\lambda_n}\frac{2}{\alpha+\beta}$ from Proposition~\ref{prop:ClosedConv:kLRate} in our case), and that no particular precaution should be taken regarding the open character of the system.